Director, Client Solutions

 Deals are also contingent upon completing contracts and submitting paperwork to various authorities before a FIFA-enforced deadline.

 It is in a rarefied environment, where saving time can be the difference between success and failure in deal completion, and millions of pounds rest on accuracy.
-Everton FC and Pinsent Masons realised that by collaborating they could hand the football club a competitive advantage.
+The football club and Pinsent Masons realised that by collaborating they could hand the club a competitive advantage.
 They could also reduce transaction risk.

 There aren't many firms that would actively work with clients to reduce the time they put into transactional work, let alone license a product that enables the client to do so.
 That is what marks this partnership out.

 We have pioneered the use of document automation in the legal market.
-We discussed with Everton how some of our solutions might assist in areas such as commercial contracts.
+We discussed with the club how some of our solutions might assist in areas such as commercial contracts.

-The in-house legal team at Everton quickly realised that by evolving our technology and tailoring it to the specifics of football transfers they could help the team deliver streamlined talent acquisition.
+Their in-house legal team quickly realised that by evolving our technology and tailoring it to the specifics of football transfers they could help the team deliver streamlined talent acquisition.

 Users open an app and answer questions relevant to a transfer through multiple-choice fields and free text boxes.
-These questions are bespoke and were developed by Everton in close collaboration with us.
+These questions are bespoke and were developed by the club in close collaboration with us.
 At the click of a button, users create:

 These are then refined by the individual lawyer, and a task which used to take hours can be done in minutes.

 Though the principle and the interface might seem simple, there are many variables in such transactions.
-Everton FC and the Pinsent Masons team had to work hard to develop comprehensive suites of documentation to cater for them.
+The Pinsent Masons team had to work hard with the club to develop comprehensive suites of documentation to cater for them.

 The information is then pulled through to the draft document depending on how the user answers the questions.
 The team succeeded in making a complex process simple.

 They also did this at pace, developing and implementing a complex solution within a month.
-This ensured Everton was ready for the January transfer window, where it was used for temporary and permanent transfers.
+This ensured they were ready for the January transfer window, where it was used for temporary and permanent transfers.

 In just one 30 day transfer window close to a full day of legal time was saved.
-The teams at Pinsent Masons and Everton continue to work closely to develop the system further.
+The teams at Pinsent Masons and the club continue to work closely to develop the system further.

-David Harrison, Head of Football Operations & Club Secretary at Everton Football Club said: "The system that we have developed in conjunction with Pinsent Masons was a product of genuine collaboration and innovation for mutual benefit.
+The club's Head of Football Operations said: "The system that we have developed in conjunction with Pinsent Masons was a product of genuine collaboration and innovation for mutual benefit.
 It has given us competitive advantage in the short term, and over the longer term I genuinely believe it has the potential to become commonplace across the industry.
 In some senses, though, that's not even the most innovative part.
 There aren't many law firms that would actively work with clients to reduce the time they put into transactional work, let alone license a product that enables the client to do so.
 That is what marks this partnership out."